videoDAC/livepeer-delegator-aragon-app/aragoncli-commands.md

 - Install the Livepeer Aragon App
 - Set the Livepeer Aragon App's permissions as recommended

+You must be running `aragon ipfs` in another window.

 The following parameter is required to start this:

 - `<Your-AragonCLI-Address>` = the address for the private key being used by your aragonCLI to sign transactions.